Kurtjdyerly/ELOE-Platformer/README.md

 <p>
 This project was a collaboration to make a game in the platformer genre using pygame.
 The code uses a csv file to store map data, then builds random maps.
-The code uses key presses as controls and loops through the game state to check changes and collisions.
+We used key presses as controls and loop through the game state to check changes and collisions.
 </p>

 [Software Demo Video]() <!--Will need the link to the demo when it's made-->